NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 ### Thematic Branches

-The knowledge base is organized around five thematic branches that together cover the full spectrum of crisis dynamics — from individual and collective behavior to geopolitical risk and conflict management frameworks.
+The knowledge base is organized around five thematic branches that together cover the full spectrum of crisis dynamics, from individual and collective behavior to geopolitical risk and conflict management frameworks.

-**Crowd Psychology** — How people behave when they find themselves in a group during a crisis.
+**Crowd Psychology** --> How people behave when they find themselves in a group during a crisis.
 Mass panic, emotional contagion, and why crowds are not chaotic but follow precise social logics.
 Essential for understanding what happens on the ground when an event breaks out.

-**Social Identity** — The psychological mechanism by which people stop reasoning as individuals and start reasoning as members of a group — ethnicity, faction, religion, party.
+**Social Identity** --> The psychological mechanism by which people stop reasoning as individuals and start reasoning as members of a group: ethnicity, faction, religion, party.
 Explains why in certain conflicts people follow leaders or take actions they would never take alone.

-**Geopolitical Risk** — The tools and indices that measure how at risk a country or region is of conflict.
+**Geopolitical Risk** --> The tools and indices that measure how at risk a country or region is of conflict.
 Systems that collect data on violence, fatalities, media tone, and political stability to signal that a situation is deteriorating.

-**Escalation Trajectories** — How a crisis evolves over time — whether it intensifies, stabilizes, or de-escalates.
+**Escalation Trajectories** --> How a crisis evolves over time, whether it intensifies, stabilizes, or de-escalates.
 Includes crisis phases (latent → acute → chronic), behaviors that lengthen or shorten a crisis, spillover patterns between countries, and proxy wars.
 This is the operational core of the knowledge base.

-**Historical Indicators** — The historical and structural signals that precede a conflict — regime type, history of instability, elite fragmentation, behavior of security forces, conflicts in peripheral areas.
+**Historical Indicators** --> The historical and structural signals that precede a conflict: regime type, history of instability, elite fragmentation, behavior of security forces, conflicts in peripheral areas.
 These are long-term indicators, not immediate events.

 ---